-A video on this subject, while I'd be happy to do it, is going to be a little more difficult than simply writing an article.
-By writing an article, I can speak directly to you, the parent, and your teenager or young adolescent who may seemingly have lost his or her mind.
+A video on this subject, while I'd be happy to do it, is going to be a little more difficult than an article.
+By writing an article, I can speak directly to you, the parent, and your teenager or young adolescent who may seemingly have lost their mind.

-I've also gotten countless emails from the up and coming generation of thinkers, movers, and shakers.
-Ages ranging from 9 to 17, these insightful beings, are asking for my guidance and mentorship on their path specifically because their parents will not approve (and have threatened to disown them) of these kids practicing witchcraft or Wicca.
+I've also gotten countless emails from the up-and-coming generation of thinkers, movers, and shakers.
+Ranging in age from 9 to 17, these insightful beings, are asking for my guidance and mentorship on their path specifically because their parents will not approve (and have threatened to disown them) of their practicing witchcraft or Wicca.
 Having been there once, I understand and I commiserate with them, but as a parent, I will not overstep my boundaries, and I will not mentor a child whose parents disapprove of their choice.

 But parents, this should be a huge red flag for you.
 If you are not willing to listen to your children, and to hear them out, and to communicate openly with them about their religious beliefs and allow them to question and challenge the way we, as adults, view the world, then your children will seek out an adult to will fulfill that role.
-And not all pagans, Wiccans, or witches out there are going to be as discerning as I have been, and not all of them are going to be safe for your children to talk with.
-This latter part is not because those people are practicing witches, but instead because they are humans in general, and there are bad apples in every subculture, group, and bunch.
+And not all pagans, Wiccans, or witches out there are going to be as discerning as I have been, and not all of them are going to be safe for your children to talk with: not because those people are practicing witches, but because they are humans, and there are bad apples in every group.
 So please, as a parent, I urge you to open a line of honest communication with your child and allow them to experience the world and to challenge their own experiences.
-The growth and maturation of a child is a brilliant and beautiful blessing, and if you don't share that with them, I guarantee you (as a former young person myself), they will seek it out elsewhere, and elsewhere is not always the best place.
+The growth and maturation of a child is a brilliant and beautiful blessing, and if you don't share that with them, I guarantee you they will seek it out elsewhere, and elsewhere is not always the best place.

-At the point of writing this, I am 25 years old (26 in March 2012).
-I am a mother, an older sister to a 21-year-old and a 14-year-old, and I am a working adult.
-Now while I'll still figure out how raising a teenager will affect me in years to come (my daughter is only 3), I am still young enough to remember clearly the feelings, anxieties, fears, excitements, and experiences of being a 12-, 14-, or 16-year-old.
+At the moment I write this, I am 25 years old.
+I am a mother, an older sister to a 21-year-old and a 14-year-old, and a working adult.
+Now while I'll still figure out how raising a teenager will affect me in years to come (my daughter is only three), I am still young enough to remember the feelings, anxieties, fears, excitements, and experiences of being a 12-, 14-, or 16-year-old.
 (I just recently had a 17-year-old explain to me that "rad" means "cool," and I had to defend myself that, "I'm 25, not dead!")

 So basically, the fact that I understand the care and love that goes into raising one's child, the fact that I have a younger teenage brother to whom I regularly give advice, and the fact that I also understand the struggles that young kids go through, I like to think that I am subjectively qualified to have this conversation with you and your teen.